 Aside from garages, fences and other “outdoor fixtures” such as outdoor furniture are typically not covered.
 However, some commercial policies do allow coverage for outdoor furniture if it is used to maintain or service the building.
-Some Builders Risk policies do offer coverage for materials, equipment, supplies and “temporary structures” on or within 100 feet of the premises during construction.
+Some Builders Risk policies do offer coverage for materials, equipment, supplies, and “temporary structures” on or within 100 feet of the premises during construction.
 It is best to check your policy language to see what specific coverage is offered or excluded for your property.
-If it’s still “clear as mud”, ask your agent – that’s what they are there for!

 The short answer is it depends on the circumstances of the loss.
-If your tree falls on the tenant’s lawn mower and the incident is determined to be an “act of God,” that tenant will then need to rely upon his/her renter’s insurance to reimburse the loss of the mower.
-(The key to the definition of an “act of God” is that it is an “injury due directly and exclusively to natural causes which could not have been prevented by the exercise of reasonable care and foresight.”)
+If your tree falls on the tenant’s lawn mower and the incident is determined to be an “act of God,” that tenant will then need to rely on their renter’s insurance to reimburse the loss of the mower.
+The key to the definition of an “act of God” is that it’s an “injury due directly and exclusively to natural causes which could not have been prevented by the exercise of reasonable care and foresight.”

-However, if your tenant had sent you a written notice warning you of the condition of the tree in the backyard, but you did not attempt to remedy the hazard, you may be responsible to replace their damaged mower.
+However, if the tenant had sent the property owner a written notice warning of the condition of the tree in the backyard, but the owner did not attempt to remedy the hazard, they may be responsible to replace their damaged mower.
 Your liability coverage may kick in to cover the damage, but bear in mind that a deductible still may be applied, leaving you to pay for that mower out of your own pocket.
-Replacing a mower is one thing, but if that same tree were to injure your tenant as they were mowing the backyard, it may be much more costly to you and them, financially, physically and psychologically.
+Replacing a mower is one thing, but if that same tree were to injure your tenant as they were mowing the backyard, it may be much more costly to you and them, financially, physically, and psychologically.

 Sample policy language may look similar to this: